top of page

 Food Pantry: A Friendly Reminder

 When you shop at Cecil K's, ask them to scan a donation for the Jackson County Ministerial Alliance New Hope Food Pantry.
 You can choose between $5, $10, and $20 amounts and have it added to your total bill.
 These funds help the pantry fill empty slots, as needed.
-Thank you!!

 First United Methodist Church